In 1999, the Ministry of Education issued a policy to have the Department of Guidance and Counseling in all schools.

 Click on the link below to watch one of the Sunday Service

-In the last week of May 2019, the school held a challenge weekend, an event that exerted the spiritual lives of students, and many talents were revived.
+In the last week of May 2019, the school held a challenging weekend, an event that exerted the spiritual lives of students, and many talents were revived.
 The Christian Union (CU) is truly grateful to the administration for not only facilitating this event but also including it as a school annual event.
 The vision of this programme is to have the lives of our students ordered by God which we believe would be a good beginning of personal discipline and consequently the overall school discipline.
 Our lead word is in Proverbs 9:10.
 “The fear of the Lord is the beginning of wisdom”

 4. MENTORSHIP PROGRAMME

 This programme was started in the year 2018 with the help of the Principal and The Jomo Kenyatta University of Agriculture and Technology (JKUAT).
-The mentorship programme mainly involves visits to the academic departments, motivational talks by experts from these fields and one on one interaction with students in the departments.
+The mentorship programme mainly involves visits to the academic departments, motivational talks by experts from these fields and one-on-one interaction with students in the departments.

 Since term I and term II of both 2018 and 2019 we have taken students to JKUAT.
 Students are selected from all classes.
 JKUAT is mainly a science-based University and is beneficial to those who want to pursue careers in science-related fields.
 In 2019, we started a mentorship programme with Daystar University and our students have visited the Athi River Campus twice, on 11th March 2019 and July 2019.
 Daystar University specializes in social sciences but they also have a school of nursing among others.
 This benefits students who are inclined to social sciences fields.